Albania cuts diplomatic ties with Iran over July cyberattack

 “The deep investigation put at our disposal undeniable evidence that the cyberattack against our country was orchestrated and sponsored by the Islamic Republic of Iran which had involved four groups for the attack on Albania,” Rama said in a video statement.

+At the time, the Albanian government said the hackers’ methods was identical to attacks last year in other NATO countries, including Germany, Lithuania, the Netherlands and Belgium.

+Rama on Wednesday accused Tehran of recruiting one of the most notorious international cyberattack groups that was involved in similar attacks on Israel, Saudi Arabia, United Arab Emirates, Jordan, Kuwait and Cyprus.
+He said Tirana had shared the data and the investigation results with strategic partners and NATO countries.

-The Biden administration said it supported the move by Albania, which is a NATO ally.
+The Biden administration said it supported the move by Albania to cut ties with Tehran.

 “The United States strongly condemns Iran’s cyberattack,” National Security Council spokesperson Adrienne Watson said in a statement.
 “We join in Prime Minister Rama’s call for Iran to be held accountable for this unprecedented cyber incident.”